Aly Raisman Reacts to Larry Nassar's Sentencing: He Deserves to Suffer

 "The fact he wrote a letter to the judge saying it was unfair and that he shouldn't have to listen to us all speak, that's why in my statement I did call him out and say, 'How dare you say this is hard for you?
 Imagine how all of us feel,'" she said.
 "He deserves to suffer.
 I mean, it's disgusting what happened."

 Raisman also disclosed more information about Nassar and USA Gymnastics.
-Based on her knowledge, the Olympian reported that Nassar didn't even have a medical license in Texas, where the national and Olympic training center is based.
+Based on her knowledge, the Olympian accused Nassar of not having a medical license in Texas, where the national and Olympic training center is based.
 She also said that USA Gymnastics has not reached out to her directly.

 "For so long, they put medals, reputation and money over the safety of athletes," she said.